In this article, I speak about the fact that time is nonrefundable. Did you know that? Do you practice it?

-Okay, so I think to myself, because I am motivated, and I am getting shit done, you are going to dump more shit on my head?
-Wow, what an ironic twist of situation.
+Okay, so I think to myself because I am motivated, and I am getting shit done, you are going to dump more shit on my head?
+Wow, what an ironic twist of the situation.

 My Time Is Already All Assigned – Don’t Come To Me With More Stuff